-A person living with epilepsy may also be supported by a range of other medical and allied healthcare professionals along their journey.
+A person living with epilepsy may also be supported by a range of other medical and allied healthcare professionals along their health journey.

 What is a neurologist?